Best south america Ski resorts in 2026

 While you would not want to focus your trip south of the border exclusively based around skiing trees (like some do on this Hokkaido powder tour to Japan), the tree skiing is better in Argentina compared to Chile.

 You’ll experience well spaced trees and more vertical.
-The best tree ski zones are found around Bariloche (covered in the next section), Cerro Bayo (Villa La Angostura’s ski resort) and the Chapelco ski area outside of San Martin de Los Andes.
+The best tree ski zones are found around Bariloche, Cerro Bayo, and the Chapelco ski area outside of San Martin de Los Andes.

 In Chile trees are found in much lower levels of each of these southern resorts resulting in heavier snow and shorter tree runs.